Website Design for Roofing Companies

 What roofers want to know.

-What does the 6 months actually look like? +
+What does the 6 months really look like? +

-Week 1 you book a call and I get the basics: your business info, photos, service area, the demo you want to start from.
-About a week later you have a customized 6-8 page site live on your domain.
-From there, every month I'm doing two things: managing your Google Business Profile (posts, photos, review responses) and adding to or refining the website based on what's actually working.
-By month 6 the site looks meaningfully different from day one because we've built around the calls and searches that are actually coming in.
+Week 1 you book a call and I get the basics: your business info, photos, service area, and the direction you want the site to lean.
+About a week later you have a custom 6-8 page site live on your domain.
+From there, every month I'm doing two things: managing your Google Business Profile (posts, photos, review responses) and adding to or refining the website based on what's working.
+By month 6 the site looks meaningfully different from day one because we've built around the calls and searches coming in.
 Then it rolls to $350/mo for ongoing site and GBP management.

 What happens after 6 months?
 Can I cancel? +